 3. Apply pattern multiplication according to Subclause F.5 to extrapolate the two cuts data to full-sphere.

 4. Apply numerical integration to obtain the TRP estimate as described in Subclause F.5.

 F.8 Orthogonal 2 or 3 cut with dense sampling

-The procedure is as follows:

-1. Follow steps described in F.5 and calculate the TRP estimate.

-2. Add the appropriate correction factor ΔTRP according to Table F.8-1 to ensure overestimation with 95% confidence.

-3. Compare the (TRP estimate + ΔTRP) to the limit.

-4. If the (TRP estimate + ΔTRP) is above the limit, perform the measurement on an additional third cut and repeat steps 1 to 3.

-Table F.8-1: The correction factor for two or three cuts dense sampling